Darknet - What Is It and How Can I Access It?

-However, before we can explore the Darknet, it's important to clarify how the Internet is structured, specifically, the differences between the Clearnet, the Deep Web, and the Darknet.
+Before we can explore the Darknet, it's important to briefly discuss the Internet's structure, specifically, the differences between the Clearnet, the Deep Web, and the Darknet.
 All three are part of the World Wide Web (WWW) but at different levels.
-Most who use the Internet only ever traverse the surface of this network, the Clearnet.
+Most who use the Internet only ever traverse the Clearnet.

 Clearnet vs. Deep Web

 Let's imagine the Internet like a large city.
-Any publicly accessible place in this city, such as a park, a business, or a tourist attraction, is part of the Clearnet or surface web.
+Any publicly accessible place in this city, such as a park, a shop, or a museum, is part of the Clearnet or surface web.
 You don't need special permission to enter any of these areas (for our example, this means that you can use a normal browser), and if you search for them on a map or in a telephone book (a search engine in the digital case), you'll find them.

-However, as in any city, there are also places on the Internet which you need an invitation, tickets, identification, or key to access, such as private clubs, offices, concerts, or apartments.
+However, just like any city, there are also places on the Internet that you need an invitation, ticket, identification, or key to access, such as private clubs, offices, concerts, or apartments.

-In our example, all of these places are part of the Deep Web, and include intranets, university or research databases, as well as internal pages operated by authorities.
-You won't be able to find these sites through a search engine, but, you can access them via a normal browser, so long as you know their address and have login credentials.
+In our example, all of these places are part of the Deep Web and include intranets, research databases, as well as internal pages operated by authorities.
+You won't find these sites through a search engine, but, you can access them via a normal browser, so long as you know their address and have login credentials.

 Darknet: Virtual Hoods